What is the Caveman Diet Plan?

 Stage 1 – The Entry Level

-We eat on average 21 meals a week, plus snacks.
+We eat on average 21 meals a week, plus snacks (3 meals x 7 days).
 During the entry level phase of Dr. Cordain’s Paleo diet plan, you can eat whatever you like for 3 of the 21 meals.
 That could all be on 1 day (breakfast, lunch & dinner), or spread out throughout the week, but you should try to limit yourself to one Open Meal on any given day.

 The recommended time frame for this stage is two to four weeks, but you can stay on this level as long as you want.